-In the language of infectious diseases, an outbreak is a sudden increase in the number of cases of a specific disease within a defined community, region or season.
-A single case of a communicable disease that has occurred either never before or not for a long time can also constitute an outbreak.
-The term outbreak is used mainly in connection with diseases transmitted in contaminated water or food.
-In Switzerland, various strains of Salmonella or noroviruses, for example, repeatedly cause outbreaks.
+In terms of infectious diseases an outbreak means a sudden increase in the incidence of a specific disease within a delimited community, region or season.
+A single case can also constitute an outbreak if the disease has never occurred before or not for a long time.

-The FOPH analyses the cases, assesses the risks and produces corresponding epidemiological reports.
-These form the basis of vaccination recommendations, control strategies and prevention programmes.
+Our role at the FOPH is to analyse cases of this sort, assess the risks and draw up epidemiological reports as the basis for vaccination recommendations, control strategies and prevention programmes.

-Pandemic is the term used to describe the spread of an infectious disease in many countries or continents.
-Pandemics can endanger a large part of the world’s population.
-The most significant pandemics are influenza pandemics.
-Caused by influenza viruses, they can occur at any time.
-AIDS is often also referred to as a pandemic.
+A pandemic is when a specific infectious disease spreads in many countries or continents.
+It can put a large portion of the world’s population at risk.
+The most significant are flu pandemics, which are caused by influenza viruses and can occur at any time.
+AIDS is often also described as a pandemic.